kuvivek/drivingTheoryInGermany/README.md

 609. What motor vehicles are permitted to enter an environment zone without a fine-particle badge?
 ✅ All agricultural and forestry tractors
 ✅ All two and three-wheeled motor vehicles
-❌All motor vehicles with a catalytic converter
+❌ All motor vehicles with a catalytic converter
-**Comment**:  The “low emission zone” traffic ban does not apply to vehicles with special rights (e.g. police, fire department, armed forces), ambulances,
+**Comment**:  The “low emission zone” traffic ban does not apply to vehicles with special rights (e.g. police, fire department,
-work machines and agricultural and forestry tractors as well as light motor vehicles and two❌and three-wheeled vehicles (e.g. motorcycles, trikes).
+armed forces), ambulances, work machines and agricultural and forestry tractors as well as light motor vehicles and two - and
+three-wheeled vehicles (e.g. motorcycles, trikes).

 610. You want to couple up a trailer with ball coupling.
 What is correct?
 ✅ The electrics must be connected
-❌The jack wheel must be set so that it can also run when driving
+❌ The jack wheel must be set so that it can also run when driving
 ✅ The claw of the coupling must fit securely around the ball.
 The locking device must engage
 **Comment**:  If you are attaching a trailer with a ball coupling, the coupling claw must securely enclose the ball head.
+The
-The safety catch must be engaged.
-Ensure that the electrical connection between the towing vehicle and trailer is established so that the trailer's lighting equipment, among other things,
+safety catch must be engaged.
+Ensure that the electrical connection between the towing vehicle and trailer is established so
-functions properly.
+that the trailer's lighting equipment, among other things, functions properly.

-611. You are driving in the wet in a car with trailer on a narrow rural road and are approaching a clearly visible but tight left-hand bend.
+611. You are driving in the wet in a car with trailer on a narrow rural road and are approaching a clearly visible but
+tight left-hand bend.
 What should you do?
 ✅ I remain in the centre of the lane and only accelerate again once I am back on the straight
 ✅ I reduce my speed before the bend
-❌I only brake once I have reached the apex of the bend
+❌ I only brake once I have reached the apex of the bend
 **Comment**:  Reduce speed before tight bends, otherwise the trailer could skid, especially on wet roads.
+Accelerate again
-Accelerate again at the earliest at the apex of the bend,
+at the earliest at the apex of the bend, at the transition to the straight.
+The trailer makes a tighter turn: Stay in the
-at the transition to the straight.
-The trailer makes a tighter turn: Stay in the middle of the lane so that you do not cut the bend (oncoming traffic!).
+middle of the lane so that you do not cut the bend (oncoming traffic!).

 612. You want to tow a brake-equipped trailer.
 Where can you find details or guidelines on the permissible towable mass of your car?
 ✅ In the registration certificate Part I of my car
-❌In the insurance certificate
+❌ In the insurance certificate
-❌In the registration certificate Part I of my trailer
+❌ In the registration certificate Part I of my trailer
-**Comment**:  The permissible trailer loads (unbraked/braked) for a passenger car can be found in the registration certificate Part I and in the operating
+**Comment**:  The permissible trailer loads (unbraked/braked) for a passenger car can be found in the registration certificate
-instructions for the vehicle.
+Part I and in the operating instructions for the vehicle.
 The trailer documents only contain information on the trailer.

 613. Where do you have to place the emissions sticker for identifying lowemission vehicles?
 ✅ Clearly visible on the inside of the windscreen
-❌Clearly visible on the inside of the rear window
+❌ Clearly visible on the inside of the rear window
-❌Clearly visible on the outside of the windscreen
+❌ Clearly visible on the outside of the windscreen
 **Comment**:  The stickers authorizing entry into an environmental zone must be easy to recognize and difficult to remove.
-They must be clearly visible on the
-inside of the windshield (labeled with the license plate number).
+They must be clearly visible on the inside of the windshield (labeled with the license plate number).

 614. You want to tow a singe-axle caravan trailer behind your car.
 What must you check?
 ✅ If additional rear-view mirrors must be mounted because of the width of the trailer
 ✅ If the permissible trailer load or the permissible coupling of the car are exceeded
-❌If the trailer is licensed to transport passengers
+❌ If the trailer is licensed to transport passengers
 **Comment**:  If you have a trailer attached, you must check whether road safety is guaranteed.
-This includes ensuring that the permissible drawbar load of the
+This includes ensuring that the
-car is not exceeded and that visibility via the rear-view mirrors is not impaired.
-If visibility is not sufficient due to the width of a caravan, additional
+permissible drawbar load of the car is not exceeded and that visibility via the rear-view mirrors is not impaired.
+If visibility
-rear-view mirrors must be fitted.
+is not sufficient due to the width of a caravan, additional rear-view mirrors must be fitted.

 615. What is the correct response if, when reversing a combination vehicle the view to the rear is impeded?
-❌A person directing is only required when driving into a priority road
+❌ A person directing is only required when driving into a priority road
 ✅ If the line-of-sight is broken to the person directing, the vehicle must be stopped
-❌A person directing is not needed when on a factory premises
+❌ A person directing is not needed when on a factory premises
 **Comment**:  Do not endanger anyone when reversing.
-Therefore, when reversing, watch the traffic around you ❌especially to the rear.
-If the view to the rear
-is obstructed, you need a “guide”: If the line of sight between you and the guide is broken, you must always stop!
+Therefore, when reversing, watch the traffic around you - especially to the rear.
+If the view to the rear  is obstructed, you need a “guide”: If the line of sight between you and the guide is broken, you must always stop!

 616. You are driving a car with a fully loaded trailer equipped with overrun braking.
 What special aspect should be noted here?
 ✅ The trailer’s parking brake must be activated before separating the vehicle combination
 ✅ Longer downhill drives can cause the trailer brakes to overheat
 ✅ The overrun brake system is ineffective on a vehicle combination in an uphill stationary position
-**Comment**:  When towing a fully loaded trailer with an overrun brake, I must bear in mind that the trailer brake can overheat due to the heavy load when driving
-downhill for long periods.
+**Comment**:  When towing a fully loaded trailer with an overrun brake, I must bear in mind that the trailer brake can overheat due to the heavy load when driving downhill for long periods.
 I must also bear in mind that the overrun brake cannot work in an uphill vehicle combination.
-Apart from that, I ALWAYS have to pull
-the parking brake on the trailer before uncoupling it.
+Apart from that, I ALWAYS have to pull the parking brake on the trailer before uncoupling it.

 617. What should you note when driving a car after coupling a trailer caravan to it?
 The trailer caravan means that
 ✅ the acceleration capacity decreases
-❌when taking a left or right turn, the necessary cornering radius is reduced
+❌ when taking a left or right turn, the necessary cornering radius is reduced
 ✅ the overtaking distance is extended
-**Comment**:  Compared to a solo vehicle, the distance I need to overtake a car with a caravan is longer due to the greater mass and length of the combination.
+**Comment**: Compared to a solo vehicle, the distance I need to overtake a car with a caravan is longer due to the greater
+mass and length of the combination.
 The acceleration capacity deteriorates accordingly.
-However, the turning radius, e.g. when turning, does not become smaller, but rather larger.
+However, the turning radius, e.g.
+when turning, does not become smaller, but rather larger.

 618. What should be observed when positioning the head rests in your car?
 ✅ The top of the head should be level with the upper edge of the head rest
-The upper edge of the head rest should conjoin with the upper neck vertebra
+❌ The upper edge of the head rest should conjoin with the upper neck vertebra
 ✅ The spacing between the rear of the head and the head rests should be as small as possible
 **Comment**:  Head restraints prevent serious injuries to the cervical spine (e.g. “whiplash”) in the event of an accident.
-If there are no head restraints on
+If there are no head restraints on the rear seats, this increases the risk of injury for passengers.
+Adjust the head restraint
-the rear seats, this increases the risk of injury for passengers.
-Adjust the head restraint so that the top edge is level with the height of the head at a
+so that the top edge is level with the height of the head at a small distance.
-small distance.

 619. You want to set off in an automatic car (hydraulic converter).
 What must you know?
-❌The selector lever must only be moved when the engine has stopped
+❌ The selector lever must only be moved when the engine has stopped
-❌The engine revolutions must be raised considerably so that the engine does not stall
+❌ The engine revolutions must be raised considerably so that the engine does not stall
 ✅ When selecting a gear, the car must, as a rule, be held by the service brakes
 **Comment**: If you are driving an automatic car, use the selector lever to select the desired gear.
-When starting off, you usually have to step on the brake
+When starting off,
-to prevent the vehicle from rolling unintentionally.
+you usually have to step on the brake to prevent the vehicle from rolling unintentionally.

 620. What must you bear in mind when loading a single-axle trailer?
 The permissible
 ✅ axle load
 ✅ total mass
 ✅ load on the coupling
 **Comment**: When loading a trailer, you must not exceed the permissible drawbar load, axle load and total mass.
+Otherwise
-Otherwise there is a risk of damage to the
-vehicle and unfavorable handling of the trailer.
+there is a risk of damage to the vehicle and unfavorable handling of the trailer.

 621. What is the effect of an automatic anti-locking device (ABS)?
 ✅ The vehicle is braked in the best possible way also on wet roadways
-❌Aquaplaning is prevented
+❌ Aquaplaning is prevented
 ✅ Steering control is largely retained when braking
 **Comment**: The anti-lock braking system ensures that the wheels do not lock when braking.
-As soon as a wheel tends to lock, the brake pressure is electronically
+As soon as a wheel tends to lock,
-lowered, increased or maintained at lightning speed.
-This ensures that the vehicle is braked as effectively as possible even on slippery roads and remains
+the brake pressure is electronically lowered, increased or maintained at lightning speed.
+This ensures that the vehicle is braked
-largely steerable.
+as effectively as possible even on slippery roads and remains largely steerable.

 622. You are in your car towing a fully loaded trailer which has no brakes.
 What is correct?
 ✅ Braking distance increases
-❌Stopping distance reduces
+❌ Stopping distance reduces
-❌Reaction distance increases
+❌ Reaction distance increases
 **Comment**: Expect a longer braking distance if you are driving with a fully loaded trailer without its own brakes.
 The trailer will drag.
-Therefore, brake earlier
+Therefore, brake earlier than usual.
-than usual.

 623. Which dangerous defects can have occurred on a trailer with overrun brakes which has been parked for some time?
 ✅ The brakes may not work because of rust
 ✅ Cable connections can be defective
-❌Tyre pressure may have increased greatly due to exposure to the sun
+❌ Tyre pressure may have increased greatly due to exposure to the sun
 **Comment**: If a trailer with overrun brakes has been standing for a long time, the brake may be rusted and ineffective.
-The brake may also be ineffective because
-the cable connections are damaged.
+The brake may also be ineffective because the cable connections are damaged.
 It is therefore essential to test the brakes before driving off.

-624.You want to pull a trailer.
+624. You want to pull a trailer.
 When do additional rear-view mirrors have be to attached to your motor vehicle?
-❌If you are pulling a caravan or a trailer used in agriculture and forestry
+❌ If you are pulling a caravan or a trailer used in agriculture and forestry
 ✅ If it is not possible to observe all relevant road traffic situations without additional rear-view mirrors
-❌If the load platform of the trailer exceeds a width of 1.5 m and a height of 1 m
+❌ If the load platform of the trailer exceeds a width of 1.5 m and a height of 1 m
 **Comment**: Anticipatory driving involves constantly observing the traffic behind you.
 Therefore, sufficient visibility to the rear must be ensured by the mirrors.
 Trailers or loads must not obstruct visibility to an unacceptable extent.
-If the normal rear-view mirrors are not sufficient, additional rear-view mirrors must
+If the normal rear-view mirrors are not sufficient, additional rear-view mirrors must be fitted.
-be fitted.

 625. You are driving a motor vehicle fitted with anti-lock braking system (ABS).
-How do you achieve the shortest possible braking distance?
+How do you achieve the shortest possible
+braking distance?
 I apply the brakes
-❌multiple times at quick intervals and with maximum force
+❌ multiple times at quick intervals and with maximum force
 ✅ suddenly and with maximum force
-❌carefully and then increasingly harder
+❌ carefully and then increasingly harder
-**Comment**:  To avoid wasting any braking distance in emergency situations, I step on the brake pedal abruptly and with maximum force.
-In this way, I always achieve
+**Comment**: To avoid wasting any braking distance in emergency situations, I step on the brake pedal abruptly and with maximum
-the shortest possible braking distance.
+force.
+In this way, I always achieve the shortest possible braking distance.
 ABS (ABV) prevents the wheels from locking.

 626. You want to hitch a trailer with a maximum authorised mass over 750 kg to your car.
 What must you ensure in this situation?
 ✅ The breakaway cable is properly fitted